Stir-fry Pea Shoots (Dou Miao)

 - Hot wok.
 Use the highest wok heat you can manage throughout the stir-fry.
 For me, the wok is always smoking hot during the entire stir-fry and the plate of pea shoots is still steaming when served on the table.

 - Fast cooking time.
-The pea shoots only require about 1 minute in the hot wok.
-If you cook it too long, they may turn yellow.
+The pea shoots only require about 1 minute in the hot wok (from the time they start to wither).
+If you cook it too long, they will turn yellow.
 Prepare all the ingredients within easy reach from the stove before the stir-fry.

 - Freshness.
 Pea shoots perish faster than most other greens.
 I don’t add pea shoots to my shopping list as they may not be nice on that particular day.
 Rather, whenever I see very good-looking ones I will buy it and cook it within a day or two.